Mark Nolan Blankenship, 64, gained his wings and joined our Savior on Thursday, Nov. 19, 2020 at 6:03 pm.

 When Mark and Rhondelle married, Mark became a loving, supportive presence in the lives of her daughters and carried them in his heart.

 Mark liked to learn and to take on new challenges.
 He took up woodworking and made cornhole boards for his family.
 He upholstered furniture.
 He took up watercolor painting.
 He became an accomplished chef and an appreciator of wine.

 According to his children: “He never did anything halfway.”
 “He always gave 110 per cent.”
 They describe him as “artistic,” “articulate,” “a beautiful wordsmith” and “a Renaissance man.”

 Blessed with a genuine interest in and concern for others, he desired to be “the perfect fit” when he helped families in their time of loss.

-Mark is survived by his heartbroken but deeply grateful family: wife Rhondelle, son Clark Edward Blankenship and wife Kim, daughter Ashley Down Bateman and husband Bryan, daughter Kylie Lane Eskew and husband Justin, daughter by love Victoria Arielle Jennings and husband Lee, daughter by love Christianna Sevilla Snyder and husband Jermone; grandchildren Chase Nolan Blankenship, Emma Grace Blankenship, Anders Vaughn Bateman, Elianna Kapri Snyder, Amara Mae Snyder and Braylon Allan Snyder; brother Bob Blankenship and wife Gretchen.
+Mark is survived by his heartbroken but deeply grateful family: wife Rhondelle, son Clark Edward Blankenship and wife Kim, daughter Ashley Dawn Bateman and husband Bryan, daughter Kylie Lane Eskew and husband Justin, daughter by love Victoria Arielle Jennings and husband Lee, daughter by love Christianna Sevilla Snyder and husband Jerome; grandchildren Chase Nolan Blankenship, Emma Grace Blankenship, Anders Vaughn Bateman, Elianna Kapri Snyder, Amara Mae Snyder and Braylon Allan Snyder; brother Bob Blankenship and wife Gretchen.